-Gas Boilers: What are heat pumps and how much do they cost?
+Heat pumps: What are the alternatives to gas boilers?

 - The nuclear industry has also recently got into the act, arguing that surplus heat from nuclear stations could prove useful.

-- Heat batteries - like giant high-tech storage heaters - will play a part.
-So may infrared indoor heat panels that heat the inhabitants rather than the room - these are already used in some pub gardens.
+- Heat batteries - like giant high-tech storage heaters - will play a part, along with infrared indoor heat panels, some of which are already used in some pub gardens.

-So lots of options… but be warned: the great task of shifting heating from gas will be expensive and difficult.

-Politicians don't like those words much, which is why the government's Heat and Buildings Strategy, expected next month, has been so long-delayed.
+Hopefully the big picture should be more clear in a couple of months.

 Follow Roger on Twitter @rharrabin